Program

 - Social and Behavioural Sciences – Concepts and methods of social and behavioural sciences relevant to the identification and the solution of public health problems.

 The Master of Public Health program can also be completed as an online program.
-The online option is designed for part-time study (three to five years).
+The online option is designed for part-time study (three to four years).
+The online (distance) program is only available to students residing in North America.
 Applicants interested in this option should state so clearly at the beginning of their Statement/Letter of Intent.

 Doctor of Philosophy in Public Health